Madame Vaudé-Green: Successors

 Around 1863, Vaudé-Green's studio was taken over by another woman photographer, Jeanne Laplanche who, with her architect husband Saint-Ange Laplanche, was based next door at 34, rue d’Orléans-Batignolles.
 The name Photographie catholique was retained.
 After the street was renamed, the studio's address became 87 rue Legendre.

 Few traces remain of Laplance's work, apart from some photo-cards and a series of views of the Maison pompéïenne of Prince Jérôme Napoléon on Avenue Montaigne, kept at the Musée Carnavalet.

 Around 1870, Jeanne Laplanche in turn sold the studio.
 It became the branch of another female photographer Angelina Trouillet who kept the name Photographie catholique until 1876.

 Collections

 The Bibliothèque nationale holds examples of Vaude-Green's work.
+An album containing her work was sold in 2025.

 Exhibitions

 Qui a peur des femmes photographes?
 Musée d'Orsay, musée de l'Orangerie, Paris, 4 October 2015 - 24 January 2016.